-The best prognosis involves two or less metastatic nodules with a length of time greater than 24 months.
-Survival rate is approximately 50% after two years, 40% at 5 years and 20% at 10 years.
+The best prognosis involves two or fewer metastatic nodules with a length of time greater than 24 months.
+The survival rate is approximately 50% after two years, 40% at 5 years and 20% at 10 years.
 The prognosis is usually worse when the metastases are both local and regional.

 The degree of necrosis after treatment with neoadjuvant chemotherapy is also indicative of prognosis.
 The greater proportion of cell death, the better the prognosis is expected to be.
 Conversely, if there is a small degree of necrosis, the prognosis is likely to be lower.

 This stage of osteosarcoma involves metastases in the lung.
-Whilst the prognosis is dependent on several factors depends on the number of metastases, the respecatability and degree of necrosis of the primary tumor, the prognosis in usually not very promising, with an approximate overall survival rate for this stage of 30%.
+Whilst the prognosis is dependent on several factors including the number of metastases, and the respectability and degree of necrosis of the primary tumor, the prognosis is usually not very promising, with an approximate overall survival rate for this stage of 30%.